simplex-chat/simplex-chat/docs/rfcs/2023-08-10-groups-wt-contacts.md

 Group state may be de-synchronized and clients can have different value for "direct messages allowed" setting - there's two options how to process such case:

 - Either don't establish connection if any of group members has it as off;
 - Or establish or not based on group member introduction - establish if it has direct connection even if the setting is off, since it means that's what was communicated by host to the introduced member.
-Optionally host can remove direct connection invitation from introduction if the rule doesn't allow it but invited member still offered it - in case of race in with preferences update or incorrect behavior of connected member client.
+Optionally host can remove direct connection invitation from introduction if the rule doesn't allow it but invited member still offered it - in case of race with preferences update or incorrect behavior of invited member client.